jcjorel/ec2-spot-converter/README.md

 character `'*'` which means all target groups in the account and region.
 As an AWS account can contain up to 3000 target groups and induce long processing times, the feature is disabled by default.

-Optionaly, the tool can wait for the newly created instance to be in healthy state in all participating target groups with the `--wait-for-tg-health` setting.
+Optionally, the tool can wait for the newly created instance to be in healthy state in all participating target groups with the `--wait-for-tg-health` setting.

 # Command line usage